ckjellson/textalloc/README.md

     y-coordinates of texts.
 text_list: (array-like):
     list of texts.
+z: (array-like), default None
+    z-coordinates of texts in case of plotting in 3D.
 x_scatter: (array-like), default None
     x-coordinates of all scattered points.
 y_scatter: (array-like), default None
     y-coordinates of all scattered points.
+z_scatter: (array-like), default None
+    z-coordinates of all scattered points in case of plotting in 3D.
 x_lines: (array-like), default None
     pairs of x-coordinates of all lines in the plot (start and endpoint).
 y_lines: (array-like), default None
     pairs of y-coordinates of all lines in the plot (start and endpoint).
+z_lines: (array-like), default None
+    pairs of z-coordinates of all lines in the plot (start and endpoint) in case of plotting in 3D.
 scatter_sizes: (array-like), default None
     sizes of all scattered objects in plot list of 1d arrays/lists.
 scatter_plot: